mchaput/whoosh/docs/source/nested.rst

          Accumulator

-Then for each match of the "child" query, it calculates the previous parent from the bit vector returns it as a match (and it only returns each parent once no matter how many children match).
+Then for each match of the "child" query, it calculates the previous parent from the bit vector and returns it as a match (it only returns each parent once no matter how many children match).
 This parent lookup is very efficient::

      1000100100000100